dragonflyoss/Dragonfly/test/README.md

 GOPATH=/go
 ```

-Then copy or clone Dragonfly source code to the GOPATH：
+Then copy or clone Dragonfly source code to the GOPATH:

 ``` shell
 # pwd